 Progress in courses is graded quarterly.
 Students are graded on the basis of class work, performance and preparation.
+Any grade with an Incomplete will become an F if it is not completed by the conclusion of the one additional term allowed.
 A composite grade is issued at the conclusion of the term.
 Courses with grades of "F", "I" or "W" are not credits successfully completed.
 Therefore, although they may be used in the determination of progress and/or grade averages, they cannot be used to meet graduation requirements.
 The following system is used: